Brexit and The Economist's Lack of Intelligence Unit - Guido Fawkes

 It is now pretty much established consensus that humbled pollsters are having great difficulty calling votes.
 The pundits – particularly those at the FT and The Economist – are still ever so keen to sound authoritative on Brexit when it is their house editorial line, rather than the objective study of all factors, that is so clearly what determines their analyses.
 The Economist has a research and analysis division which claims to be a world leader in global business intelligence – the grandly named Economist Intelligence Unit or the “EIU”.
 As well as offering subscribers research updates it also does consultancy for corporations who want to know what is going on in the world.
 The EIU says “our knowledge of economics, politics and socio-demographics is second to none.
 If you need to see into the future, we can help.”
-Using “bespoke modelling and scenario analysis” the EIU “can provide country, industry or market scenarios based on expert judgement, modelling” so,”if you need to understand how a country or industry will respond to an event… we can model that too.”
+Using “bespoke modelling and scenario analysis” the EIU “can provide country, industry or market scenarios based on expert judgement, modelling” so, “if you need to understand how a country or industry will respond to an event… we can model that too.”
 Corporations pay good money for the research and expect it to be reality-based rather than just journalists’ wishful thinking…

 Guido has got hold of the EIU report for Britain dated June 28, 2016, five days after the referendum result.
 On politics it forecast: